edpacca/Edpacca/src/posts/crafting-grand-archway_pt1.md

     - ref: "1"
       title: "hoarding"
       titleIcon: "cubes"
       text: "A key skill of any terrain crafter is identifying 'potentially useful' pieces of rubbish/garbage/trash.
 However, if living with a partner, you must also become proficient in convinving _them_ that there is some use for it.
-The problem is you just don't know exactly what it could be yet...
+The problem is you just don't know exactly what it could be yet..."
 ---
 <script>
     import ImgHoverToggle from "../lib/components/utils/ImgHoverToggle.svelte";